siddh34/DSA_TEMPLATES/graphs/Readme.md

 ## Topological Sorting

 * It is for DAG.
 It means finding out the right order in which things should be install

+## Dijikshtra Algorithm

+* Shortest path algorithm
+* Single Shortest Path Algorithm
+* It is done by maintaining the set of node & dist
+* While Finalizaing the distances, we remove that node and distance from set